kiendo96/learn-devops/AWS/Document/Document in udemy/Storage/EBS.md

 - Now you can attach the encrypted volume to the original instance

-//////Amazon EFS - Elatic File System ///////
-- Managed NFS (network file system) that can be mounted on many EC2
-- EFS works with EC2 instance in multi-AZ
-- Highly available, scalable, expensive (x3 gp2 EBS), pay per use

-- Use cases: content management, web serving, data sharing, wordpress
-- Uses NFSv4.1 protocol
-- Uses security group to control access to EFS
-- Compatible with Linux based AMI (not Windows)
-- Encryption at rest using KMS
-- POSIX file system (~Linux) that has a standard file API
-- File system scales automatically, pay-per-use, no capacity planning!

-//EFS-Performance & Storage Classes
-- EFS Scale:
-    + 1000s of concurrent NFS client, 10 GB+ /s throughput
-    + Grow to Petabyte-scale network file system, automatically

-- Performance Mode (set at EFS creation time)
-    + General Purpose (default): latency-sensitive use case (Web server, CMS ...)
-    + Max I/O - higher latency, throughput, highly parallel (big data, media processing)
-- Throughput Mode:
-    + Bursting - 1 TB = 50MiB/s + burst of up to 100MiB/s
-    + Provisioned - set your throughput regardless of storage size, ex: 1 Gb/s for 1 TB storage
-    + Elastic - automatically scales throughput up or down based on your workloads ++ Up to 3 GB/s for reads and 1 GB/s for write ++ Used for unpredictable workloads

-*EFS - StorageClass
-- Storage Tiers (lifecycle management feature - move file after N days)
-    + Standard: for frequently accessed files
-    + Infrequent acess (EFS-IA): cost to retrieve files, lower price to store.
-Enable EFS-IA with a lifecycle policy
-- Avalability and durability:
-    + Regional(Standard): Multi-AZ, great for prod
-    + One Zone: One AZ, great for dev, backup enabled by default, compatible with IA (EFS One Zone-IA)
-- Over 90% in cost savings

 //Compare EBS vs EFS
 +> Elastic Block Storage: Tru thang io1/io2 thi no chi mount duoc 1-1
     - EBS Volumes: